Szczecin paprikash: History

 An economic downturn, which hit Poland in the 1980s, resulted in inferior quality of the product.
 The Nigerian spice was replaced with cheaper Hungarian paprika and the original fish content of 50 percent was reduced in favor of rice.
 It was common to find fragments of fins, scales and bones in the paste.
 A slump in the sales of paprykarz szczeciński in the mid-1980s was brought about by a public revelation that the meat of the southern blue whiting was heavily infested with Kudoa alliaria, a myxozoan parasite infecting marine fish.
 Consumers feared that the infected fish, rather than being recalled from the market, was ground and mixed into the paprykarz; some people took grains of rice visible in the paste for parasite cysts.
 During the food shortages of the time, cans of the fish paste often remained on grocery shelves along with vinegar as the only food products available.

 With Poland's transition from command to market economy in the early 1990s, Polish far-sea fishing business became economically unsustainable, bringing Gryf to bankruptcy.
 According to Borysowicz, paprykarz szczeciński was protected by a patent, but the documents were lost during the company's liquidation.
 Several other Polish companies tried, without success, to obtain a patent for the same product in the 1990s and 2000s.
 As a result, both the recipe and the name of paprykarz szczeciński are legally unprotected, allowing various producers throughout Poland (all outside Szczecin) to manufacture their own versions of the paste, often using freshwater fish, under the same name.
 In 2010, the Polish Ministry of Agriculture and Rural Development placed paprykarz szczeciński on an official list of traditional products, per request from the West Pomeranian regional authorities.
-While this recognition itself does not grant the recipe any legal protection, it is considered a first step for Szczecin towards having the paste's name and geographic indication protected under European Union law.
+While this recognition itself does not grant the recipe any legal protection, it is considered a first step towards having the paste's name and geographic indication protected under European Union law.